jede/migrant/README.md

-# Migrant
+# Migrant (work in progress)

 A completely dabatase independent migration tool.
 Migrant gives you a framework for using migrations in any context.
+Migrant is beeing developed and is right now not ready for production use.

 ## Installation